Following are some interesting facts about Metro Denver/Boulder and its commercial real estate market…

-With world-class experiences at Cushman & Wakefield, Frederick Ross Company (now Newmark Grubb Knight Frank), Iliff, Thorn & Company (now CBRE), CoRE Partners and MacLaurin Stewart, Will has built and developed his craft in the rough and tumble commercial real estate arena.
-Before entering commercial real estate, Will worked in Metro New York City in national brand advertising at Benton & Bowles (now Publicis) and in consumer packaged goods marketing at Richardson-Vicks (now Procter & Gamble).
+With world-class experiences at Cushman & Wakefield, Frederick Ross Company (now Newmark Grubb Knight Frank), Iliff, Thorn & Company (now CBRE), CoRE Partners and MacLaurin Stewart, Will has developed his craft in the rough and tumble arena of commercial real estate.
+Before entering commercial real estate, Will worked in New York City in national brand advertising at Benton & Bowles (now Publicis) and in consumer packaged goods marketing at Richardson-Vicks (now Procter & Gamble).

 For more information, contact: